adudu21isme/rbxrulebreakers/README.md

       local s,r,t = nil,nil,3
       repeat
          s,r = pcall(function()
-            return plrs:BanAsync({UserIds={id},Duration=-1,DisplayReason="Exploiting or violation of Serious Roblox Terms Of Service in other games.",PrivateReason="User exploited in other roblox games or violated serious roblox rules (TOS).
+            return plrs:BanAsync({UserIds={id},Duration=-1,DisplayReason="Exploiting or Violation of Serious Roblox Terms Of Service in other roblox games.",PrivateReason="User exploited in other roblox games or violated serious roblox rules (TOS).
 DO NOT UNBAN THIS USER.
 View the list here: https://github.com/adudu21isme/exploiterlist",ExcludeAltAccounts=false,ApplyToUniverse=true})
          end)
          if not s then
-            if string.find(r,"NOT_FOUND") then --// Avoid errors from terminated users s="t"
+            t-=1
-            else t-=1 task.wait(0.5)
+            task.wait(0.5)
-            end
          end
       until s or t==0
    end